Hardness testing methods: Rockwell, Brinell and microhardness

 It’s also critical to specify the correct load for Knoop tests because too-light loads could produce falsely high hardness readings.
 For Vickers tests, too-light loads create too-small indentations on a part, which leads to inaccurate hardness readings.
 On the flip side, too-heavy loads could punch all the way through a case, ruining the chance of getting an accurate hardness reading.
 Precise specs that include the appropriate testing method and hardness range limit potential error and ensure efficient heat treatment.

 Good specifications call out the testing location of a part if a certain location is important to the part’s application.
 They also state the correct scale and call out the correct load and testing medium to be used.

 Perhaps most importantly, specs should also be realistic.
 Part and material combinations can result in different hardness values in different areas.
 Good specs call out achievable hardness ranges that give heat treaters the breathing room they need to work around material variations or differences in equipment.

 Understanding hardness testing methods allows manufacturers to produce clear, accurate specifications and can eliminate the delays caused when too little information is provided.

 Read the applicable ASTM standards and contact a Paulo metallurgist to discuss hardness testing methods.
-Our commitment to educating customers on the services we provide is an important part of the quality systems we’ve built, and illustrates how outsourcing heat treatment can add value to your business.
+Our commitment to educating customers has been a key to our success over 75 years in business, and illustrates how outsourcing heat treatment can add value to your business.